Self-Improving Pretraining as a Substrate for Agentic Post-Training

 From Pretraining Text to Training Environment

 Self-improving pretraining changes what the model is asked to learn from a pretraining chunk.
 In standard next-token pretraining, the model sees a prefix and learns to imitate the suffix that happened to come next in the corpus.
-Tan et al. instead treat that suffix as one candidate among several.
-The model generates its own continuations, a judge compares the candidates, and the training update favors the continuation judged to be better.
-The key behavior is not just lower loss on the original text.
-It is whether the model’s own rollouts start becoming good enough to beat the data suffix.
+Tan et al. instead use a stronger post-trained model in two ways.
+It rewrites the suffix into a higher-quality target, and it acts as a judge over the original suffix, the rewrite, and K rollouts from the current policy.
+The update favors the continuation judged best, so the signal of interest is not lower loss on the original text but whether the model’s own rollouts start becoming good enough to beat the data suffix.

 Thinking mid-training works one stage later.
 Mid-training is the stage between base pretraining and final post-training, where labs often adapt a model toward longer context, reasoning formats, domain mixtures, or other broad capabilities before task-specific alignment.
 Tan et al. use this stage to teach a model to interleave short thoughts inside ordinary text.
+A related line of reasoning continued pretraining synthesizes hidden thoughts from ordinary text, treating the observed document as the product of an implicit reasoning process.
 A teacher model inserts local reasoning spans into pretraining chunks, the student learns that format through supervised fine-tuning, and then RL mid-training (RLMT) rewards the student when its generated thought helps predict the held-out continuation.

-The same corpus thus becomes multiple training environments.
-One view of the text asks which continuation is better.
-Another asks where local reasoning should be inserted.
-Another asks whether a generated thought improves suffix prediction.
+The same corpus then becomes multiple training environments.
 Raw chunks become self-improving continuation preference data, then interleaved-thinking data, then supervised thought-interface training, then RLMT.

 The model generates K alternative continuations.
 A judge ranks them against the original suffix, and Online DPO favors the highest-scoring candidate.